“Claire House has helped create memories we would never have had the chance to do.”

 But I needn’t have worried, everyone was so welcoming.
 It was lovely to just be Jacob’s mum without worrying about his medications and to spend time together as a family.

 Joel loved it too, he didn’t want to go home.
 We got to play in the light room which Jacob loved, and got involved in arts and crafts and all the games.

 Since being introduced to Claire House, we’ve been able to create memories as a family which we would never have had the chance to do.

-Now, three years after Jacob was born, we still have the long sleepless nights and terrifying seizures to deal with, but knowing Claire House is always there makes everything that little bit easier.
+Now, we still have the long sleepless nights and terrifying seizures to deal with, but knowing Claire House is always there makes everything that little bit easier.